greglinch/sourcelist/to-do-list.md

 * IN PROGRESS: include a link in `email_user` to approve
 	* if we can't get a confirm link in the email, scratch this and just show info in the admin

+* consider switching `set_related_user` to look up based on the `id` of a `Person` rather than the `email_address` to avoid possible duplicates
+	* altho that should be an issue bc there wouldn't be a duplicate `User` -- it would just update
+	* and I could add validation to make sure `email_address` doesn't already exist
+	* overall, might still be easier to just use `id`

 * hide permissions and other fieldsets a non-superuser shouldn't have access to in the `UserAdmin`
 	* https://stackoverflow.com/questions/2297377/how-do-i-prevent-permission-escalation-in-django-admin-when-granting-user-chang